 Mobility as a Service (MaaS) solutions integrate all stages of the journey of a commuter, including trip planning, booking, e-tickets, and payments.
 They offer a commuter one, user-friendly application that allows them to travel via transport methods like train, bus, and taxi.

-MaaS systems are comprised of a mobile app, which acts as the front-end; big data infrastructure that collects data from travelers and uses it to optimize services; and physical devices including Internet of Things (IoT), Connected Vehicles (CVs) and Autonomous Vehicles (AVs).
+MaaS systems are comprised of smart city technologies like mobile apps, which acts as the front-end; big data infrastructure that collects data from travelers and uses it to optimize services; and physical devices including the Internet of Things (IoT), Connected Vehicles (CVs) and Autonomous Vehicles (AVs).